subshell/helm-charts/charts/o-neko/README.md

 # O-Neko

-O-Neko is a Kubernetes-native application that allows to cross a bridge between developers and other stakeholders by deploying development versions of your software into Kubernetes via Helm to allow everybody to try and test them.
+O-Neko lets everyone preview and try out new features of your software by creating on-demand test environments for feature branches.
+O-Neko is Kubernetes-native and allows for flexible project configurations via Helm charts.
+Make sure developers, testers, project managers, product owners and clients are on the same page!
+Preview and test before you merge!

 [O-Neko on GitHub](https://github.com/subshell/o-neko)